-Introverts are naturally quiet, focused, and undistracted.
+Introverts are naturally quiet, focused, and observant.
 They tend to take their time to observe and analyze everything around them in order to come up with creative and out of the box solutions.
 This doesn’t mean that extroverts aren’t creative but alone time is something most introverts prioritize, which gives them more space to come up with creative breakthroughs and ideas.

 - They Don’t Need Supervision

-Introverts work independently and require minimal supervision.
-Due to their risk-averse personality, they tend to follow the usual instructions so managers don’t have to tell them what to do all the time.
-This quality reduces the time that managers need to supervise their team and allows them to focus on more important tasks.
+Introverts can work independently and usually require minimal supervision.
+Due to their risk-averse personality, they tend to follow instructions to the dot, and managers don’t have to tell them what to do all the time.
+This trait reduces the time that managers need to supervise them and allows them to focus on more important tasks.